 - In the book (but not the movie) Forrest Gump, Forrest briefly becomes an astronaut.

-- Howard on The Big Bang Theory is preparing to go on trip to the ISS.
+- Howard on The Big Bang Theory has an arc in which he goes to the International Space Station.

 - In The Teaser to one episode of Get Smart Da Chief and Max have a quick meeting on the moon, saying that now that NASA has reached the moon they'll have to find another place to hold their top-secret meetings.